 Are you prepared for a vegan Easter?
 It’s almost time – hooray!

 A vegan Easter is the same as a regular Easter, just without the cruelty!
-We have lots of indulgent chocolate, hot cross buns and eggs.
-You can find these in pretty much every supermarket now, as well as online.
-If you’re looking for the best vegan buys this Easter, check out my round-up of the best vegan Easter treats here.
+We have lots of indulgent chocolate, hot cross buns and eggs… if you’re into that.
+There’s plenty of healthier treats too, like dark chocolate.
+You can find all of these in pretty much every supermarket now, as well as online.
+If you’re looking for the best vegan buys this Easter for family and friends, check out my round-up of the best vegan Easter treats here.

-But Easter isn’t just about the edibles.
+But Easter isn’t just about the food.
 There are plenty of things to do and see that are cruelty-free too.

 I’ve put together a simple guide for a vegan Easter, including: activities that may not be as animal-friendly as you think, alternative things to do, and family meal ideas.
 Enjoy!